Deeroil/ot-harjoitustyo/README.md

 - mark an unopened tile with a "F" (flag)
 - remove a flag
 - quit if you hit a mine
+- win if you flag all correct tiles
 - and a bit more

 ### Known issues/bugs